erlandsanborn/TetheredHearts/README.md

 # Usage
 HeartMonitor acts as server, whereas Patient acts as client.
 Configure local address in main.lua (for both) to where monitor will be running, to ensure patients are targeting correct monitor location.
-Receiving bluescreen with udp:send error while running Patient, will indicate it is targeting wrong address.
+Receiving bluescreen with udp:send error while running Patient, will indicate it is targeting wrong address.<br/>
+See requirements above for configuring cavity.lua

 # Misc